terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## About the CIS submodules

-The CIS module has a number of submodules allowing a user to configure a domain to the CIS instance, add and manage DNS records, set up a load balancer with origin pool and health checks, and enable/disable a web application firewall.
+The CIS module has a number of submodules to configure a domain to the CIS instance, add and manage DNS records, set up a load balancer with origin pool and health checks, and enable or disable a web application firewall.

 ### Domain submodule

 The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the Terraform resources that are required to add and configure a domain in a CIS instance.
 For more information, see [Domain lifecycle concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).

-After this module run successfully, the status of the domain that is configured in the CIS instance is set to `pending`.
+After this module runs successfully, the status of the domain that is configured in the CIS instance is set to `pending`.
 You then configure the name servers that are assigned to the domain at the DNS provider or registrar.
 You can find the assigned name servers in the `name_servers` variable of the module output.
 The status changes to `active` after the name servers are configured correctly at the DNS provider or registrar.

 ### DNS submodule

 The [Domain name system (DNS) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the Terraform resources to create and manage DNS records in a CIS instance.
 For more information, see [Setting up your Domain Name System for CIS](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis).

 If you add an SRV record, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
 This is true even though the record name is provided in the variable.
 For more information, see [What is a DNS SRV record?](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).

 The changed name means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
 You can ignore that message.
 Your infrastructure will not be affected.